Mission: We make real what matters.

 We recently hosted the first of many military insight days, with the aim of giving an overview of opportunities and careers in transport.
 We signed the Military Covenant, joining over 1,500 organisations from across the UK committed to making sure the Armed Forces community is treated fairly and making sure they use their highly transferable skills.

 We want to ensure that as well as recruiting, we're supporting ex-military personnel throughout this transition period of their careers.
-Take a look at ">this video to hear the great success stories of current Siemens employees who are service leavers.
+Take a look at the video below to hear the great success stories of current Siemens employees who are service leavers.

 Women are still significantly underrepresented in the engineering and technology industry.That's why, over the past years, we've strived to create significantly more employment opportunities for women.
 From board level to every work place, contributing to the UN’s sustainable development goal of “Gender Balance”.
 One way we are doing this is through the Siemens SeeWomen project, which aims to inspire and motivate young girls to pursue STEM careers.
 Delivered in schools across the UK, the project places the spotlight on modern STEM female role models within Siemens and beyond.
 By exploring modern women’s ground breaking contributions to science, technology and engineering, we’ll take the audience on a journey into the world of STEM, with captivating (and explosive!), live stage experiments.